 The digital stabilization applies further 1.1x crop.
 This crop is applied to all sensor areas equally.

 45-megapixel camera’s 8256 pixels wide results are beautiful enough to compete with the cameras with higher pixel counts.
-Default sharpening is pretty impressive and focuses on the edges of the image only instead of exaggerating the whole.
+Default sharpening is pretty impressive and focuses on the image’s edges only instead of exaggerating the whole.
 Both in RAW’s and JPEG’s, you will get regular Nikon performance.

 In other cameras, when you shoot with higher ISO, the trade-off is noise, but you won’t face this issue with D850 even at ISO 6400.
-Backside illuminated sensor also made things better by improving light sensitivity.
+The backside-illuminated sensor also made things better by improving light sensitivity.

 Images quality can further be enhanced using the two newly introduced white balance settings.
 Instead of using custom white balance settings, you can use these two auto WB modes to adjust coolness or warmness.

 Time-lapse is a welcoming feature in D850 because of its ease of use.
-On high resolution, the device is capable of shooting 8k time-lapses, but you have to compile them manually.
+On high resolution, the device can shoot 8k time-lapses, but you have to compile them manually.
 In-camera, you can create 4K time-lapse.

-The details of video at 1080p time-lapse isn’t very impressive, but it is easy to use.
+The details of video at 1080p time-lapse isn’t awe-inspiring, but it is easy to use.
 At 1080p resolution, D850 will enable you to capture 120fps slow-motion options at 4x and 5x.

 D850 features the 153 points AF system with 99 cross-type points.
-The central AF point of the system is working in the low light as much as -4EV, with the rest still active at -3EV.
+The system’s central AF point is working in the low light as much as -4EV, with the rest still active at -3EV.
 The metering sensor is also built to work at this level, which capable the user to use the 3D tracking modes even in the lighting conditions of -4EV and -3EV.

 The frame coverage is 30% wider than the predecessor.
 It makes images sharper and can keep autofocus points on the moving subjects in the continuous shooting.
 For this autofocus system, the viewfinder is displayed on the LCD screen.

 The AF points are shown on the LCD layer, and they only light up when they are moved manually or when the focus is acquired.
-The viewfinder of this camera with magnification leaping to 0.75x from 0.7x is the largest for any Nikon’s device.
+This camera’s viewfinder with magnification leaping to 0.75x from 0.7x is the largest for any Nikon’s device.

 One drawback of this feature is that the camera can’t compile the resultant images, and you have to do it manually using some third-party software.
 All the images captured with the focus shift are stored in a separate folder.